 May 2019: Dennis Fritsche

 Dennis Fritsche began his photo career in the 1970s.
-His interests are varied and include landscapes, the outdoors, compositing, junk cars, abstraction – just about everything.
+His interests include landscapes, compositing, junk cars, abstraction – just about everything.
 He is equally at home with color and black and white and has been working with infrared landscape photography.

-He is a member of the Dallas Camera Club and the Plano Photography Club where he served as president and programs chair, and was Photographer of the Year in 2011-12.
-He was the 2013 Grand Prize Winner for the Trinity River Photography Contest.
+He is a member of the Dallas Camera Club and the Plano Photography Club where he was Photographer of the Year in 2011-12.

 Dennis has judged local public schools and community contests, and for Gulf States Camera Clubs Council and others.